Purchases made through my links help support this website, at no additional cost to you. Details.

 It actually holds somewhat heavy (non-paper) items on my mixed-media works, too.
 (For example, the feather in my art journaling page of 5 Nov 2022.)

-Yes!
-Paste has made collage and mixed media art so much easier for me!
+So, yes, I’m sort of a cheerleader for Yes!
+Paste.
+It’s made art journaling collages and mixed media art so much easier for me!

 8) A Speedball Deluxe Soft Rubber Brayer, used with wax paper, to smooth the elements as I paste them in place.
 My brayer has a 3.5″ wide roller, and it’s just the right size for my torn-paper collages.